JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-07-17-androidqgestures.md

 ```

 ## Exclusion limitations
-Android Q only allows excluding a maximum of 200dp from each edge from back navigation.
+Android Q will only excluding a maximum of 200dp from each edge from back navigation (effective from Q beta 6 onwards).
 Otherwise, apps could exclude both full edges and completely break the back navigation.

 Unfortunately, this creates a problem for us as our screen can show up to 8 cards at any given point in time.
 Hence we would require almost double the allowed maximum assuming our brightness slider has a 48dp height!!!

-Requesting too much area exclusion area, will cause the topmost cards not to have any exclusion as Android grants the exclusions from top to bottom:
+Requesting too much area exclusion area will cause the topmost cards not to have any exclusion as Android grants the exclusions from bottom to top:

 <script async class="speakerdeck-embed" data-slide="82" data-id="62721c9fa7ca493aad3dd38f978dacf9" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>